JaniHarkonen/DumpEm/README.md

 Finally finished the "Add component"- popup.
 Users can now add components to a workspace with no modification of .json- files required.
 Full functionality was achieved, however, further testing, as well as potentially optimization, is required.
 <br></br>
+Added the ability to add tabs, which are just Workspaces that are fitted to the view, to a TabbedViewer.
+The functionality is still incomplete, however.
+<br></br>
 <br></br>